 When one is making gifts or executing other documents, such as a revocable or irrevocable trust or power of attorney, different levels of capacity are required.
 At a minimum, the signer must have an understanding of the significance and consequences of their actions.
 We can work with clients and their families to assess whether, in our professional judgment, an individual is capable of signing a particular document.
 We base this upon our experience, knowledge and understanding of the law.
 We also provide advice as to the options in the event that a loved one does not have the requisite capacity to complete the task at hand.

-If you have questions regarding capacity to execute estate planning documents or concerns regarding a particular person’s capacity in this regard, call Berwitz & DiTata for an appointment.
+If you have questions regarding capacity to execute estate planning documents or concerns regarding a particular person’s capacity in this regard, call Berwitz & DiTata for an appointment with one of our estate planning attorneys.
 We would be pleased to discuss these matters further.